 Now, the suppression side is interesting because I suspect that at least in some cases, people who are diagnosed as schizophrenic are actually uncontrolled psychics.

-They're driven crazy because they don't have control over these kinds of effects and they're quite strong for them.
+They're driven crazy because they don't have control over these kinds of effects, and they're quite strong for them.

-Of course, that's not true in every case, but if there's true even in some cases, it means that it may be possible to develop a targeted kind of therapy To allow the person to be, quote, normal by simply turning off this ultra sensitivity that they happen to have.
+But if there's true, even in some cases, it means that it may be possible to develop a targeted kind of therapy to allow the person to be, quote, normal by simply turning off this ultra-sensitivity that they happen to have.

 And of course, on the flip side, you might find people who are mildly talented and you're able to vastly increase their ability, at least for a short period of time.